nshan651/rcv/README.md

 - Formula for determining the threshold of votes each candidates need in a multi-seat election:
 	- $C_{threshold} = \frac{1}{C_{seats} + 1} + 1$
-	- i.e. in a 3-seat election, candidate A needs greater than 25% of the votes to win.
+	- i.e. in a 3-seat election, Candidate A needs greater than 25% of the votes to win.